 For many of us women, life is a 24/7 balancing act.

-Whether a wife, mother or single woman… we are held to a set of expectations and standards that can make it seem nearly impossible to take time for ourselves.
+Whether a wife, mother or single woman… women are held to a set of expectations and standards that can make it seem nearly impossible to take time for ourselves.

 Time to physically and mentally recharge before we burn out.

-In this article, I am going to offer 31 self care ideas for women to help you navigate through life’s many demands without losing sight of what’s important.
+In this article, I am going to offer 31 self care ideas covering the different types of self care for women to help you navigate through life’s many demands without losing sight of what’s important.

 You are important!